mor1/g54ccs-labs/02-python/README.md

 G54CCS Labs, Exercise 2
 =======================

-In this exercise you will extend your Google App Engine (GAE) application to introduce some more simple Python syntax.
+In last week's exercise you created a Google App Engine (GAE) application that displayed a static web page.
+In this exercise you will extend this app to change the contents of that web page on each reload, and in passing, to introduce some more simple Python syntax.

 Imports
 -------